This site is intended for UK healthcare professionals only

 It’s possible there were earlier cases that went unrecorded but the military surgeon, John Rollo’s extremely detailed ‘Account of Two Cases of the Diabetes Mellitus’ in 1797, is believed to be the earliest proof that diabetes can be managed with a low-carb diet.

 Captain Meredith of the Royal Artillery came to Rollo in 1796 with excessive thirst and frequent urination.
 His urine evaporated down to an ‘astonishing quantity’ of residue that resembled molasses.
-He ate as he pleased and drank up to a bottle of port wine daily (nearly 30 teaspoons of sugar!) along with ‘toast-water’, an old-age recipe of toast steeped in hot water for flavour.
-Rollo treated him with a stringent meat-heavy diet and restricted his carbohydrate intake.
-He was instructed only to drink water that was fortified with minerals.
+He ate as he pleased and drank up to a bottle of port wine daily along with ‘toast-water’, an old-age recipe of toast steeped in hot water for flavour.
+Rollo prescribed a stringent meat-heavy diet and restricted his carbohydrate intake.
+He was instructed only to drink water that was fortified with certain minerals.
 Almost immediately, his extreme thirst subsided, and he was passing much less urine daily, which showed no evidence of containing glucose.
 A few months later, Captain Meredith was in very good health, and he was able to return to active military duty.

 Mavens, connectors and salesmen